Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Online Restorative Justice Possibilities and Challenges

-In the previous section, we described the current practices to address harm within content moderation systems from the perspective of victims, offenders, and Discord moderators and analyze them through restorative justice principles.
-We next discuss how these stakeholders responded to the idea of using one common restorative justice practice, namely, a victim-offender conference, to address harm in online gaming communities.
-Here, we do not seek to analyze participants' willingness to attend or not attend such conferences as a direct indicator of the potential of online restorative justice.
-Instead, by asking them to reflect on their needs and concerns with respect to this practice, we sought to identify the conditions needed for and the challenges of implementing online restorative justice.
+We now discuss how the various gaming community stakeholders responded to the idea of using one common restorative justice practice, namely, a victim-offender conference, to address harm in online gaming communities.
+Our goal was not to measure the participants' binary response regarding their interest in attending the victim-offender conference or use it as a direct measure of the potential of online restorative justice practices.
+Rather, we sought to identify the essential prerequisites and potential obstacles associated with designing and implementing new forms of online restorative justice by encouraging participants to reflect on their needs and concerns as related in the victim-offender conference.